Video Analytics with Zero-streaming Cameras: Motivations

-We support ad-hoc, ``after the fact'' queries~\cite{focus,noscope,vstore}.
-The query parameters, including object classes, video timespans, and expected accuracies, are specified at query time rather than at video capture time.
-Such queries well suit exploratory analytics, as they give users high flexibility~\cite{eureka,vstore}.
+We target ad-hoc queries~\cite{focus,noscope,vstore,vigil}.
+The query parameters, including object classes, video timespans, and expected accuracies, are specified at query time rather than video capture time.
+Such queries are known for flexibility.

-\paragraph{High-accuracy object detection is essential} To execute ad-hoc queries, object detection is the crucial building block~\cite{blazeit}.
-In general, even minor accuracy loss in object detection would incur a substantial loss in overall analytics performance~\cite{gobieski2019intelligence}, for which we further demonstrate in \sect{eval}.
-While neural nets significantly advance object detection, new models with higher accuracy show unsatisfiable compute demand.
+\paragraph{High-accuracy object detection is essential} Object detection is the core of ad-hoc queries~\cite{blazeit}.
+Minor accuracy loss in object detection may result in substantial loss in query performance, as we will demonstrate in \sect{eval}.
+While NNs significantly advance object detection, new models with higher accuracy demand much more compute.
 For instance, compared to YOLOv3 (2018)~\cite{yolov3}, CornerNet (2019)~\cite{cornernet} improves Average Precision by 28\% while being 5$\times$ more expensive.

-\paragraph{Low-cost cameras cannot answer queries without cloud} Their CPUs such as Cortex-A53 run state-of-the-art object detection at 0.1 FPS~\cite{nnbenchmarks,yolov2-rpi}, incapable of keeping up with video capture at 1--30 FPS~\cite{focus,noscope}.
-Inexpensive accelerators, while emerging, still cannot run high-accuracy object detection fast enough at low enough monetary cost, e.g., Intel's Movidius (\$70) runs YOLOv3 at no faster than 0.5 FPS.
-In the foreseeable future, we expect that the gap between resource demand by high-accuracy object detection and low-cost camera hardware continues to exist.
+\paragraph{Low-cost cameras cannot answer queries without cloud} Cameras in real-world deployment are reported to be resource-constrained~\cite{reducto}.
+Low-cost cameras (<\$40) have wimpy cores, e.g., Cortex-A9 cores for YI Home Camera~\cite{yi-cam} and MIPS32 cores for WyzeCam~\cite{wyze-camv2}; their DRAM is no more than a few GBs~\cite{wyzecam, cheapcam}.
+In recent benchmarks, they run state-of-the-art object detection at 0.1 FPS~\cite{nnbenchmarks,yolov2-rpi}, incapable of keeping up with video capture at 1--30 FPS~\cite{focus,noscope}.
+NN accelerators still cannot run high-accuracy object detection fast enough at low enough monetary cost, e.g., Intel's Movidius (\$70) runs YOLOv3 at no faster than 0.5 FPS.
+In the foreseeable future, we expect that the resource gap between high-accuracy object detection and low-cost camera continues to exist.

-\paragraph{Cold videos are pervasive} With numerous cameras and ample on-camera storage, an implication is that only a small fraction of captured videos will be eventually queried, as already observed in deployment~\cite{wdblog}.
-The reasons are two.
-First, the occurrences of interesting video events remain both unpredictable (thus the need for long-time video capture) and sparse (thus low query rate).
-For example, severe traffic breakdown contributes less than 5\% of the time per day~\cite{trafficpercentage}; Foreign Intelligence Surveillance Court only reviewed a tiny fraction of video for terrorism events~\cite{terrorismpercentage}.
-Second, analyzing videos is still expensive.
-It would require a GPU of a few thousand dollars to run high-accuracy object detection over video stream from a \$25 camera~\cite{noscope,wyzecam}.